Brian Anderson Player Props: Brewers vs. Tigers

 Brian Anderson At The Plate

-- Anderson leads Milwaukee with a slugging percentage of .519, fueled by nine extra-base hits.
+- Anderson leads Milwaukee in slugging percentage (.494) thanks to nine extra-base hits.

-- He ranks 58th in batting average, 65th in on base percentage, and 34th in slugging among the qualified batters in MLB.
+- Among qualifying batters in MLB, he ranks 72nd in batting average, 73rd in on-base percentage, and 39th in slugging.

-- Anderson has driven in a run in nine games this season (39.1%), including four games with more than one RBI (17.4%).
-He has also driven home three or more of his team's runs in two contests.
+- In 37.5% of his games this season, Anderson has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.